 How we will keep you safe:

-- We will be using four halls of the NEC (rather than the usual three), which allows us to spread out and ensure significantly more space and less crowding.
+- The show will be MUCH bigger, as we will be using four halls of the NEC (rather than the usual three), which allows us to spread out and ensure significantly more space to social distance.

-- There will be frequent and enhanced cleaning of public areas, toilets and touch points around the venue
+- There will be frequent and thorough cleaning of public areas, toilets and touch points around the venue

 - Queues will be closely managed to avoid congestion